-- 1. A student who does not register in time cannot participate in the module, unless s/he uses one of the tokens according to the procedure mentioned in paragraph 2. - 2.
+- 1. A student who does not register in time cannot participate in the module, unless they use one of the tokens according to the procedure mentioned in paragraph 2. - 2.
 At the beginning of the study programme, each student gets two tokens.
-A student can use a token when s/he did not register or deregister for a module in time (see paragraph 1).
-Late course registration or deregistration by means of a token can be done at the faculty's Front Office during its open office hours and until the day before the publication date of the time table for the upcoming period. - 3.
+A student can use a token when they did not register or deregister for a module in time (see paragraph 1).
+The student can submit a request for late course registration or deregistration by means of a token at the faculty's Front Office until Tuesday 16:00h CE(S)T after the publication date of the time table for the upcoming period. - 3.
 Participation in extra modules on top of the regular study load is not allowed (except for the selected student who is taking part in the honours programme or MARBLE project). - 4.
-In addition to the above paragraph, the student without any study delay who meets the criteria below is allowed to follow one extra module on top of the regular study load in either semester 3, 4 or 6.
+In addition to the above paragraph, a student without any study delay and who meets the criteria below is allowed to follow one extra module on top of the regular study load in either semester 3, 4 or 6.
 The following criteria apply: - a. all previous exams of the programme have been passed without any resits; - b. the unrounded GPA is at least 7.5. - 5.
 The student who wishes to take modules at UM that are not offered in their programme, either in semester 5 or as an extra module as set forth in the above paragraph, must submit the request via 'Special Course Request'.
 The programme faculty will consult the receiving faculty (e.g. on entrance requirements) and inform the student of the decision.
-If the request is granted, the programme faculty will register the student for the module(s). - 6.
+If the request is granted, the faculty will register the student for the module(s). - 6.
 MARBLE projects and modules from the honours programme are listed as part of the bachelor's programme. - 7.
 Extra modules (as described in paragraph 4 of this Article) are listed as part of the FASoS Bachelor's programme. - 8.
 Some modules may have limited capacity.
-In that case, the student meeting the admission criteria and priority rules may participate in the modules on the understanding that students registered for the programme will be given priority for the modules that are compulsory for their programme.
-The following applies:
+In that case, a student meeting the admission criteria may participate in these modules provided that students registered for the programme will be given priority in registration for the modules that are compulsory for their programme.
+The following applies: - a.

-- a.
 Registration is based on the 'first come, first served' principle. - b.
 If places come free due to changes in registration, students will be informed via the Student Portal and via students' UM mail account; that information will also include when/how students can again register and the allocation procedure for these free places.